uni-halle/mathjax-docker/README.md

 ## FAQ

-### Why is PNG rendering so slow and consumes considerable amounts of ressources?
+### Why is PNG rendering so slow and consumes considerable amounts of resources?

-MathJax-Server decided, in versions up to 1.0 relying on batic SVG generator (Java), and in versions above, to use Phantom.JS.
+MathJax-Server decided, in versions below 1.0 relying on batik SVG generator (Java), and in later versions, to use Phantom.JS.

 ### Are special scripts supported?